 First aid and medical assistance

 There should be a suitably equipped first-aid box for children and arrangements to call medical assistance in an emergency.
+A person trained in first aid for children must be available at all times.

 Management and staffing